reproducible-reporting/stepup-core/docs/getting_started/interactive_usage.md

 # Interactive usage

 All previous tutorials have run StepUp non-interactively, for the sake of simplicity.
-In practice, this is mainly useful when building projects in batch jobs, e.g. in the cloud.
+In practice, this is mainly useful when building projects in batch jobs, e.g., in the cloud.
 When working on a project, interactive usage is more efficient and convenient, but requires a little more explanation.
 (For this reason, most of the tutorials use the non-interactive option.)